St. Mary Reservoir: Paleontology

 The fossil assemblage includes skeletal remains of the extinct musk ox Bootherium bombifrons, the extinct bison Bison antiquus, the extant caribou Rangifer tarandus, Equus ferus, the extant badger Taxidea taxus, and other mustelids, as well as canids and ground squirrels.
 The equiid remains were originally identified as belonging to the extinct non-caballine horse Equus conversidens; later morphological and mtDNA analysis revealed that the remains actually belonged to Equus ferus.

-Footprints and trackways preserved in silt include those of the extinct elephant Mammuthus primigenius and the extinct camel Camelops hesternus, in addition to those of horse, bison and caribou.
+Footprints and trackways preserved in silt include those of mammoths and the extinct camel Camelops hesternus, in addition to those of horse, bison and caribou.
 Some of the trackways show evidence of browsing, herding, and social interaction.

 In a study published in 2005, measurement of footprints from recorded mammoth trackways showed that only 30% of the animals were juveniles.
 Healthy herds of African elephants include 50% to 70% young animals, while lower numbers are seen in connection with stresses from poaching.
 The study is quoting the original radiocarbon date for the footprints at 11,000 to 11,300 years B.P., but both the original and re-examined date place the footprints in the period of human spread across North America, suggesting a correlation between human presence and local decline in herd viability.